Connect EQuIS Professional to a Database

 9.After a connection has been established, click the database.

 10.Double-click the desired facility to connect.
-See also Connect to a Facility or Facility Group.
+See the help article Connect to a Facility or Facility Group for more details.

 After a connection has been established, Connect to a Facility or Facility Group.